Skip to content

 Adaptive Precision

-Per-layer adaptive bitstream length for mixed-precision SC networks.
+Per-layer adaptive bitstream length and per-synapse bit-width planning for mixed-precision SC networks.

 Python